lue-bird/game_jam_gleam_2025_entry/README.md

 - add diamonds to collect (should be in difficult to reach places)
 - add death, diamond collect sound, switch out cloud bounce sound for something fluffy
 - optional: add music
-- optional: add sound for ending
+- optional: add text and sound for ending
 - optional: add win condition like reaching the moon
-- optional: add animations for most things that have a sound
+- optional: add animations for most things that have a sound and ending
-- optional: background planets the higher you go. in lower half fog, maybe birds
+- optional: background planets, in maybe birds & trees
+- no idea how: optimize